MobileTeleSystems/Ambrosia/docs/source/usage.rst

 |

-**Explore further**
+:bolditalic:`Explore further`

-To better understand how to use *Ambrosia* in your project and learn about the functionality of the library, check out the :bolditalic:`Core Functionality` and :bolditalic:`Usage Examples` sections of this documentation.
+To better understand how to use *Ambrosia* in your project and dive into the functionality of the library, check out the :bolditalic:`Core Functionality` and :bolditalic:`Usage Examples` sections of this documentation.